 - virtually no bid management — a small merchant can turn ads off or on themselves

-Between Google’s massive expansion of PLAs and LSAs and the COVID-fueled decrease in budgets across so many industries, 2020-21 will be the tipping point.
+Between Google’s massive expansion of PLAs and LSAs and the COVID-fueled decrease in budgets across so many industries, 2020-21 was the tipping point.

 Don’t be the frog who couldn’t feel it coming: Google’s pot of PPC agencies is reaching a rolling boil.

 There will always be value in advising businesses on the appropriate mix of advertising and marketing for their business, and in getting business owners set up with these new ad products from Google.
 But it’s getting increasingly hard to justify an ongoing percentage of spend, or even a management fee, with these new formats.

 I’m still not sure that, as a whole, marketers or business owners realize the paradigm we’re in right now.

 Your website’s content and and traditional organic signals are still essential for rankings in Local Packs and Google Maps, but increasingly customer engagement — decision-making AND conversion — is happening directly on the SERP, inside of GMB and inside of Google’s newer ad units.

 Search -> Organic Result -> Website -> Contact Form -> Conversion

 2022 local search paradigm:

 That’s an oversimplificiation, but Google is clearly building more and more features into Google My Business that will give consumers less and less of a reason to visit that business’s website (and give Google even more behavioral signals than it has already).